Margaret Lindsay Holton: Painting

 Holton’s paintings are "naive-surreal-folk-abstracts", a descriptive moniker that demonstrates how her work falls outside of traditional and current 'art schools'.
 Nature, environmental themes and planet Earth predominate in her work.
 Canadada: A Painter's Nature, published by Acorn Press Canada, accurately describes and illustrates her 40 year career of painting in oils and acrylics.

 She has participated in over one hundred group exhibitions in Canada, the US and Europe and participated in solo and studio tours over the past two decades.
-Holton is a former member of the Women's Art Association of Canada, a current member of the Women's Art Association of Hamilton, the Fine Arts Society of Milton, and The Arts & Culture Collective of Burlington.
+Holton is a former member of the Women's Art Association of Canada, the Women's Art Association of Hamilton, the Fine Arts Society of Milton, and The Arts & Culture Collective of Burlington.

-Holton continues to exhibit regularly throughout the Golden Horseshoe region of southern Ontario, Canada.
+Holton moved her home and studio from Southern Ontario to Eastern Ontario in June 2023.
+In January, 2024, she will become an Associate Member of the Thousand Island Fine Art Association (TIFAA).

 Type design

 In 1979, Holton designed the 'Lindsay' (TM) typeface.
 Hand-drawn pencil templates were supplied to Letraset England in a license for the dry transfer 'letter' market.
 "Lindsay' was one of the first typeface designs to be digitized using Peter Karow's innovative IKARUS system.
-The 'Lindsay' typeface was used in collaboration by both Letraset and URW++ of Hamburg, Germany as a 'demo font' to demonstrate IKARUS's capabilities in the early 1980s.
+The 'Lindsay' typeface was used in collaboration by both Letraset and URW++ of Hamburg, Germany, as a 'demo font' to demonstrate IKARUS's capabilities in the early 1980s.

 'Lindsay' was also used as the defining font for the popular board game, Carcassonne.

 Holton has completed two other typeface designs, Gato and CANADA.
 Neither of these designs has been released to the public.
 They remain as 'pencil drawings' within her oeuvre of work.